Miller-Ryan-1/jeopardizer/README.md

 ##### Clue Difficulty Level

-While a clue's value typically indicates its difficultly (generally the higher value, the more difficult the question) a binning of difficulties was performed, mostly to make the quizzlet more structured.
+While a clue's value typically indicates its difficulty (generally the higher value, the more difficult the question) a binning of difficulties was performed, mostly to make the quizzlet more structured.
 The questions were stratified into 6 difficulty levels according to the following algorithm:
 - Level 1: $200 and $400 questions
 - Level 2: $600, $800 and $1200 questions
 - Level 3: $1000, $1600 and $2000 questions